zyyszu/zyyszu.github.io/_pages/about.md

 <span class='anchor' id='news'></span>
 # 🔥 News
 - *2025.11*: &nbsp;🎉🎉 Le Wu's paper (first author) was accepted by AAAI 2026, a top conference in the artificial intelligence field.
-- *2025.11*: &nbsp;🎉🎉 YuQi Xiao, XinWang Xiao, SongSong OuYang, and other team members won the Second Prize in the 19th "Challenge-cup Extracurricular and Academic Contest".
+- *2025.11*: &nbsp;🎉🎉 Yuqi Xiao, Xinwang Xiao, Songsong Ouyang, and other team members won the Second Prize in the 19th "Challenge-cup Extracurricular and Academic Contest".
-- *2025.09*: &nbsp;🎉🎉 SongSong OuYang's paper (first author) was accepted by NeurIPS 2025, a leading conference in the machine learning field.
+- *2025.09*: &nbsp;🎉🎉 Songsong Ouyang's paper (first author) was accepted by NeurIPS 2025, a leading conference in the machine learning field.
-- *2025.07*: &nbsp;🎉🎉 YiRu Li's paper (first author) was accepted by ACM MM 2025, a top conference in the multimedia field.
+- *2025.07*: &nbsp;🎉🎉 Yiru Li's paper (first author) was accepted by ACM MM 2025, a top conference in the multimedia field.
 - *2025.07*: &nbsp;🎉🎉 Qingwang Zhang won the title of "Outstanding Graduate of Shenzhen University".
 - *2025.06*: &nbsp;🎉🎉 Qingwang Zhang's paper was accepted by ICCV 2025, a top conference in the computer field.
 - *2025.03*: &nbsp;🎉🎉 Yuanyuan Li and Jiecong Chen's papers were accepted by ICME 2025, the flagship conference in the multimedia field.